Flvc library services

-FLVC's centralized, fully-automated ILS provides access to more than 17 million books, 400,000 e-resources, and 1.3 million digital archive items.
+FLVC's centralized, fully-automated ILS provides access to more than 16 million books, 35 million e-resources, and 1.5 million digital archive items.

 FLVC’s Library Services division operates the integrated library system (ILS) used by all public college and university libraries in Florida—40 institutions and more than 150 campus libraries statewide.
-This centralized, fully automated ILS provides all public postsecondary students, faculty, and staff with access to more than 17 million books and other physical materials, 400,000 electronic resources, and 1.3 million digital archive items.
+This centralized, fully automated ILS provides all public postsecondary students, faculty, and staff with access to more than 16 million books, 35 million e-resources, and 1.5 million digital archive items.